justinrummel/jr.com-mm/_posts/2011-06-29-smime-email-certificates-in-depth.md

     - Lion
     - OSX
     - S/MIME
+excerpt: "We have discussed the basics of S/MIME in my post [What Is S/MIME Email and Why Should I Be Using It]({{ site.url }}/what-is-smime-email-and-why-should-i-be-using-it/), and from the last article [Acquiring a S/MIME Certificate for Free]({{ site.url }}/acquiring-a-smime-certificate-for-free/) you should have your S/MIME certificate installed.
+Now lets get into some more technical aspects of S/MIME."
 ---

 We have discussed the basics of S/MIME in my post [What Is S/MIME Email and Why Should I Be Using It]({{ site.url }}/what-is-smime-email-and-why-should-i-be-using-it/), and from the last article [Acquiring a S/MIME Certificate for Free]({{ site.url }}/acquiring-a-smime-certificate-for-free/) you should have your S/MIME certificate installed.
 Now lets get into some more technical aspects of S/MIME.

 A Certificate, is a Certificate, is a Certificate
 ---

 A S/MIME certificate can be store several different ways (see Apple's kbase [About certificate formats][aboutCert]), but you will usually deal with .pem or .cer file for your public key, or a p12 file that contains both your Public and Private Keys.
 We can get our certificates by one of two ways:

 - Export from Keychain Access